Everything you need to know about creatine !

 • In general, a good course of creatine can last 3 months with no intake, then a 3-month break.
 But everyone can try different ways, as there seem to be significant differences from one person to another.

-Yves Bondroit Coach pour QNT.
+Yves Bondroit Coach for QNT.

 Back to blog